Get up to 4 Free Quotes!

 Installing kitchen cabinets is rather simple when compared to cabinet refacing or refinishing.
 Believe it or not, installing new cabinets does not only apply to new homeowners.
 If you want to completely change the look, layout or feel of your current kitchen, you will have to install new kitchen cabinetry.

 If existing cabinetry is in place, then it must first be removed.
 While it’s certainly possible for DIY-savvy homeowners to remove kitchen cabinets themselves, this can be a labor-intensive job that might be better left to a professional.
 Experienced carpenters can remove cabinets without damaging the walls, which will end up saving money in the long run.
-Get connected with a kitchen cabinet contractor in your area today.

 Cabinet Installation Cost

 When it comes to the overall price of installing kitchen cabinets, one of the biggest determining factors will be whether the cabinets are already made or customized to fit the exact decor and size of your kitchen.
 Customization does come with a price tag.
-Nonetheless, a general rule of thumb is to determine how many linear feet of cabinetry your kitchen requires.
+A general rule of thumb is to determine how many linear feet of cabinetry your kitchen requires.
 Then, multiply that number by $100 for basic cabinets, $200 for mid-range cabinets and $300 for upscale cabinets.

 Remember, you must also account for the actual installation.
 After having your kitchen cabinets picked out (or made), purchased and delivered to the home, professionals can install them safely and securely.
 The average cost of installation is $1,834, but this will depend on how quickly the project needs to be completed.

 What Is It?